shwetajose/INFO-6150-Web-Design/Assignment 2/Professional Portfolio/README.md

  - hyperlink - To link projects worked on
  - link - To link the external CSS file
  - meta - To provide meta data of the web page
+ - div - To control the structure of the web components & html controls
+ - ul & li - To list out the different sections of the web page in the navigation bar
+ - section - To divide the web page to different sections

 Setup:
  - Open the index.html file on vscode